lmangani/crow-metrics/README.md

 Distributions are collected and sampled using a method described in ["Effective Computation of Biased Quantiles over Data Streams"](http://www.cs.rutgers.edu/~muthu/bquant.pdf).
 It attempts to keep only the samples closest to the desired percentiles, so for example, if you only want the median, it keeps most of the samples that fall in the middle of the range, but discards samples on either end.
 To do this, the algorithm needs to know the desired percentiles, and the allowable error.

 For most uses, this is overkill.
 If you specify an allowable rank error of 1%, and have fewer than 100 samples each minute, it's unlikely to discard _any_ of the samples, and will compute the percentiles directly.

-FIXME...

-## TBD (more later here)

-xxx
+But if you have thousands of samples, it will discard most of them as it narrows in on the likely range of each percentile.

+The upshot is that for small servers, it's equivalent to keeping all the samples and computing the percentiles exactly on each interval.
+For large servers, it processes batches of samples at a time (varying based on the desired error; 50 at a time for 1%) and computes a close estimate, using a small fraction of the samples.

 ## Built-in plugins